-Clinically, Dr. Katzman’s clinical work primarily focuses on adults with mood and anxiety disorders and has aspecial interests in adults with Attention Deficit Disorders, executive dysfunction and chronic pain.
-Clinically, Dr. Katzman’s treatment approaches include: pharmacotherapy, Cognitive Behavioural Therapy, as well as Psychodynamic and Mindfulness Based treatments in both group and individual formats.
+Clinically, Dr. Katzman’s clinical work primarily focuses on adults with mood and anxiety disorders and he has special interests in adults with Attention Deficit Disorders, executive dysfunction and chronic pain.
+Clinically, Dr. Katzman’s treatment approaches include: pharmacotherapy, Cognitive Behavioural Therapy, as well as Psychodynamic and mindfulness-based treatments in both group and individual formats.

 As an educator, Dr. Katzman has developed training programs for primary care physicians, psychiatrists, psychologists, social workers, occupational therapists, nurses, and complementary and alternative medicine clinicians.

 His research focuses on Hypoprefrontality, Executive Dysfunction, Intolerance of Uncertainty and Low Hedonic Tone, as well as Motivation and Energy in relation to the development of Comorbidities and Treatment Resistance in the areas of disorders of Attention, Anxiety, Mood and Pain.
 He also has published on complementary and alternative medicine treatments and on the development of complementary technologies to help in diagnosis and treatment.